wso2/docs-ei/en/micro-integrator/docs/references/connectors/deploy-capp.md

     ./mi api show
     ```

-### Deploying on WSO2 Enterprise Integrator 6
+??? note "Click here for instructions on deploying on WSO2 Enterprise Integrator 6"

-1. You can copy the carbon application to the <PRODUCT-HOME>/repository/deployment/server/carbonapps folder and start the server.
+    1. You can copy the composite application to the <PRODUCT-HOME>/repository/deployment/server/carbonapps folder and start the server.

     2. WSO2 EI server starts and you can login to the Management Console https://localhost:9443/carbon/ URL.
 Provide login credentials.
 The default credentials will be admin/admin.

     3. You can see that the API is deployed under the API section.